 First of all: location, location, location.
 Whenever you give your dog a rinse and wash, make sure to keep any products away from their eyes, mouth, nose, ears, anus, and basically from any opening!
 Even natural substances like lavender and jojoba can become too much if they get into the wrong places.
 Pay attention to what and where you are washing.

 The best way to care for your dog’s skin naturally has nothing to do with products.
 Not at first, anyway.
-Periodically, you should part your dog’s fur, look at the surface of the skin, and attempt to notice anything out of the ordinary.
+Periodically, you should part your dog’s fur, look at the surface of their skin, and attempt to notice anything out of the ordinary.
 If you see your pooch scratching and biting in ways which are out of the ordinary, don’t just let it go.
 Have a look, and see if something’s up.
 You don’t need to be a vet to notice when something is wrong with your animal friend.

 Caring for pets naturally starts with prevention.
 This also includes using doggy pet sprays in order to keep the coat and skin happy and healthy between baths.
 They also help for keeping your dog calm on and off the road.
-By the way, some of those sprays also have lavender, since it acts as a quick calming agent.
+By the way, some of those dog’s sprays also have lavender, since it acts as a quick calming agent.